jean0t/PyEdit/README.md

 ## Note
 This project is still in its early stages, and there may be bugs or issues.
 If you encounter any problems, please report them on the GitHub issue tracker. 🐛

+## Known Problems
+-  Delete doesn't work in lines that didn't existed in the loaded file